jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “As it happens, he spoke of coming into town to-day upon some most important business.
 It is probable that he will be away all day, and that there would be nothing

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 122

 to disturb you.
 We have a housekeeper now, but she is old and foolish, and I could easily get her out of the way.”
 “Excellent.
 You are not averse to this trip, Watson?”